-The Project MALES Summer Leadership Academy will host students from several districts in the Austin area including Austin ISD, Manor ISD, KIPP Public Schools, Pflugerville ISD, Round Rock ISD and Del Valle ISD.
+The Project MALES Summer Leadership Academy hosts students from several districts in the Austin area including Austin ISD, Manor ISD, KIPP Public Schools, Pflugerville ISD, Round Rock ISD and Del Valle ISD.
 The Project MALES Summer Leadership Academy features two days of workshops and sessions that focus on building leadership skills, communication skills, and creative activities.
 Our focus on middle school boys is a key goal of our broader efforts focused on improving educational outcomes and opportunities for young males of color in the Central Texas region.

 Highlights from previous Summer Leadership Academies include: